xmake-io/xmake/README.md

 Xmake is a lightweight cross-platform build utility based on Lua.

-It is very lightweight and does not have any dependencies because it has a built-in Lua runtime.
+It is very lightweight and has no dependencies because it has a built-in Lua runtime.

 It uses xmake.lua to maintain project builds and its configuration syntax is very simple and readable.